-DNP students are scheduled to take MEBI 530 Medical Informatics (Fall Quarter) to fulfill the 3-credit informatics requirement.
-MN students can take MEBI 530 or other informatics courses available on the UW Seattle campus to fulfill the requirement.
+DNP students are scheduled to take BIME 530 Medical Informatics (Fall Quarter) to fulfill the 3-credit informatics requirement.
+MN students can take BIME 530 or other informatics courses available on the UW Seattle campus to fulfill the requirement.

 Below are recommendations for MN students.
 The offerings and descriptions of these courses may change during the year.
 Please consult UW Course Catalog and as needed email the instructor for updated information.
 If you find excellent informatics courses that are not listed here, please let us know.